 With such a relatively small number of Notaries Public in Ireland (approx. 2% of solicitors are Notaries Public) it is important that we continue to provide this service.
 Historically the vast majority of Notary Public work has required personal attendance.
 We have implemented measures which can reduce or eliminate that need.

-We are committed to helping our clients work their way through their unique situation as is best possible.
-If you anticipate difficulty, please contact us now.
-Don’t wait for the problem to arise when it will then have to be dealt with in even more pressured circumstances.
+We are committed to helping our clients work their way through their unique situations as is best possible.
+If you anticipate difficulty or have a query, please contact us now.
+Don’t wait for problems to arise or allow circumstances to become avoidably pressurised.

 Court activity will continue as determined by The Courts Service.
-We will continue to provide our services as needed.
-The present position is that many cases are being postponed and the requirement for in person attendance has vastly reduced.
+The present position is that many cases are being postponed or delayed and the requirement for in person attendance has vastly reduced.

 7. Wills & Enduring Powers of Attorney

 We have always encouraged our clients to make and keep their Wills up to date.
 Never was the need more apparent.
 We have put mechanisms in place whereby most of the interaction in relation to Wills can be done either by phone or electronically.
 The one area where face to face contact is required is signing.
 The Succession Act, 1965 is clear – The Will must be completed by the person making it (the testator) in the physical presence of witnesses who must then sign in the presence of the testator.
 Because of the risk of error our preference has been to stick with conventional attendance at this office for signing.
-In current circumstances that is not practical.
-We operate a number of mechanisms to overcome the obstacle.
-For more information please ring us at +353 1 6773434 or email email@example.com
+Where we have to make out of office calls we adhere to COVID-19 safety protocols.
+For more information please ring us at +353 1 6773434 or email firstname.lastname@example.org

-Similar arrangements are in place to complete Enduring Powers of Attorney without the necessity of face to face meetings.
+We also have in place arrangements to make Enduring Powers of Attorney without the necessity of face to face meetings.

 9. Business Hotline